-Although Polynesian dances are many and varied, the Tahitian Ori is at the center of them all.
+Ori Tahiti is at the heart of all Polynesian dances.
 The Vahine plays the central role.
 The percussions give rhythm to a body movement made of body rolls.
 Thus, if the dancer does not move very much, the swaying is continuous and accompanied by specific steps.
 The cadence is more or less sustained according to the particularity of the dance.

 The dance steps and the body rolls give the tempo, but the arms and the hands give meaning to the whole.
 Each choreography refers to symbolism, to a story.
 Therefore, the impressive movements of a Tahitian Vahine represent much more than a simple folkloric show.
 Ori Tahiti is in fact the art of transmitting the living memory of Polynesian culture and its legends.

 Every year in July, the Heiva i Tahiti dance festival takes place in Papeete.
 It is probably the most important cultural event in French Polynesia.
 Several dance companies and hundreds of participants present their choreography in a play of sounds, colors and movements.
 Their productions are the result of an immense amount of research, writing and training.
 This popular event is one of the best things to do in Tahiti.

 The Heiva i Tahiti is a positive affirmation of Polynesian culture while respecting traditions, identity and the Tahitian language.
 Better yet, the whole thing is incredibly beautiful and a true delight for the eyes.
 At the heart of this dazzling ceremony, the Tahitian Vahine becomes a real ambassador.

 The Tahitian Vahine: Cliché Or Folklore?